music based regulation protocols

 The Rest and Restore Protocol (RRP) is a clinical-grade listening therapy developed by Dr. Stephen Porges, the neuroscientist behind Polyvagal Theory.
 The RRP uses specially filtered music to guide your nervous system out of chronic stress and back into safety, rest, and connection.

-It works through sound, not effort.
 The music is embedded with biological rhythms that gently cue your autonomic nervous system toward a parasympathetic state — the branch responsible for rest, digestion, calm, and genuine connection with others.

 What People Notice